huahaofeng/v8-wiki/Sync-up-meeting-minutes.md

 ### Action items

 - Add a release wiki page on how people can gain access to pre-built v8 binary
-- Present the algorithm to extend V8 register allocator for C-extension instructions (qiu ji)
+- Give a presentation on the algorithm to extend V8 register allocator for C-extension instructions (qiu ji)

 ## Date: 10/28/2020 6pm PT